UchihaPaul/WhispTune/README.md

 > *Where melodies drift like the wind...*

 WhispTune is a **modern, offline-first desktop music player** crafted for music lovers who crave performance, beauty, and simplicity.
-Built with the **power of Rust** and a **sleek Vanilla JavaScript** interface, WhispTune transforms your music experience—whether it’s offline bliss or online discovery.
+Built with the **power of Rust** and a **sleek Vanilla JavaScript** interface, WhispTune transforms your music experience whether it’s offline bliss or online discovery.

 ---